-- use your University of St Andrews e-mail account - include your full name - include your matriculation number - make clear which module you are referring to andrews.ac.uk/biocurrentstudent/online module handbooks), Teams and Moodle page where updates on module arrangements and lecture outlines/handouts will be posted.
+All modules will have an online module handbook (handbooks), Teams and Moodle page where updates on module arrangements and lecture outlines/handouts will be posted.
 Check these sites regularly and make sure to look at them first before contacting staff.